upcProp3/USParlament/test/README.txt

     can see that the result is the same as the book.
 This entry is very long(1600 lines) so it was generated with a python script that allows you to generate circles of n N-cliques.
 You can find it on the LouvainDriverCliqueCircleGenerator.py file.
+-LouvainAlgorithmTest02: This test applies the louvain algorithm to the example graph from the article "Fast unfolding of
+    communities on large networks" page 3.
+Graph contains 16 nodes with some edges between all with weight 1.
+The result is the same as the document - two communities with nodes 0-7 and 8-15.
 -GeneralDriverTest02: This test is a slight approximation to a big case (i.e. the hole congress).
 In order to achieve it
     we have generated a congress with 50 MPs, one for each possible State, and we have added between 5 and 9 attributes to each one, so, at least, each MP should have a defined gender, age, social status and ethnicity.
 Furthermore, if we look